zhenrong-wang/BTAS/TECHNICAL_REVIEW.md

 Currently, we implemented 4 algorithms that combined as the **BitTree Algorithm Set (BTAS)**, they are:

-- BitTree with single tree (BTS)
+- BitTree with single-tree (BTS)
 - BitTree with double-tree (BTD)
 - BitTree with single-tree and an Adjacent Index Hashmap (BTSAIH)
 - BitTree with double-tree and an Adjacent Index Hashmap (BTDAIH)

 In order to save memory, the Adjacent Index Hashmap uses a double-tree architecture and it is also self-adjustable according to the size of the original array.

-The diagram below shows the architecture of a single tree BitTree:
+The diagram below shows the architecture of a single-tree BitTree:

 ```
 Quotient: Stem[0] - Stem[1] - Stem[2] - Stem[3] - ... - Stem[32768]